Feature Imitating Networks Enhance The Performance, Reliability And Speed Of Deep Learning On Biomedical Image Processing Tasks: METHODS

-\paragraph*{Radiomics Features Selected} There are three categories of features that are often used for radiomics tasks: first-order features (e.g. entropy, skewness), shape-based features (e.g mesh surface), and texture-based features (e.g. autocorrelation) \cite{KUMAR20121234}.
+There are three categories of features that are often used for radiomics tasks: first-order features (e.g. entropy, skewness), shape-based features (e.g mesh surface), and texture-based features (e.g. autocorrelation) \cite{KUMAR20121234}.
 For the purposes of this study, we trained six FINs to emulate common radiomics features.
-Five FINs were each independently trained to emulate texture based features: Autocorrelation, Gray Level Variance, Cluster Shade, Difference Entropy, and Size Zone Non-uniformity.
-The sixth FIN was trained to imitate a first-order feature: Skewness.
-We intentionally excluded shape-based features because the extraction of shape features requires significantly more computational power (over 10x) than texture or first-order features, without significant downstream benefits for the classification and segmentation tasks at hand.
+Five FINs were each independently trained to emulate texture-based features: Autocorrelation\cite{moradmand2020impact}, Gray Level Variance \cite{simpson2020impact}, Cluster Shade \cite{gabelloni2020can}, Difference Entropy \cite{ogbonnaya2021prediction}, and Size Zone Non-uniformity \cite{wang2020radiomics}.
+The sixth FIN was trained to imitate a first-order feature: Skewness\cite{coppola2021heterogeneity}.
+We intentionally excluded shape-based features because the extraction of shape features requires significantly more computational power (over 10x) than texture or first-order features.